 Red-footed tortoises are about 1 ½ to 2 inches long when they hatch.

 They reach their full adult size in 5-10 years at 10-18 inches.
 A mature red-footed tortoise weighs roughly 24 pounds, so it’s a medium-sized tortoise.

 Hermann’s tortoises (are native to certain parts of Europe and North Africa, preferring dry, open forests, grasslands, and scrublands.
 There are several sub-species, so their sizes vary considerably.

 Hermann hatchlings are about 1 ½ to 2 inches long.
 Despite reaching 7.5 inches at maturity, Hermann’s are still slow growers.
 They take years to grow, reaching a weight of 7-9 pounds as mature adults.

 Leopard Tortoises (Stigmochelys Pardalis)

-The leopard tortoise (also known as South African Leopard Tortoises) are native to southern Africa and can be found in Botswana, South Africa, Namibia, Zimbabwe, and Mozambique.
+The leopard tortoise (also known as South African Leopard Tortoises) is native to southern Africa and can be found in Botswana, South Africa, Namibia, Zimbabwe, and Mozambique.

-Leopard tortoises are the fast-growing species starting at 1-2 inches long upon hatching.
+Leopard tortoises are a fast-growing species starting at 1-2 inches long upon hatching.
 They’ll reach a near-adult size in under a year, provided they receive proper care and enjoy a healthy lifestyle.

 The rapid growth of leopard tortoises is one of its main selling points because some owners are deterred by the many years it takes other species to reach their full size.